cloudmesh-community/fa18-523-60/paper/paper.md

 `$ import pymongo`

-If the command returns zero exceptions within the Python shell (or any other (IDE), one can consider for the PyMongo installation to have been completed successfully.
+If the command returns zero exceptions within the Python shell, one can consider for the PyMongo installation to have been completed successfully.

 ### Dependencies

-The PyMongo driver has a few dependencies that should be taken into consideration.
+The PyMongo driver has a few dependencies that should be taken into consideration prior to its usage.
 Currently, it supports CPython 2.7, 3.4+, PyPy, and PyPy 3.5+ interpreters [@www-github-driver].
 An optional dependency that requires some additional components to be installed is the GSSAPI authentication [@www-github-driver].
 For the Unix based machines, it requires *pykerberos*, while for the Windows machines *WinKerberos* is needed to fullfill this requirement [@www-github-driver].
 The automatic installation of this dependency can be done simultaneously with the driver installation, in the following manner:

 `$ python -m pip install pymongo[gssapi]`